 Matthew is the fat

-When we use 'you' to refer to people in general in informal contexts, it is called 'impersonal you' or 'generic you.'
+When 'you' is used to refer to people in general in informal contexts, it is called 'impersonal you' or 'generic you.'
 It refers to anyone or everyone.
 In these cases, 'you' has the same meaning as 'people':

-When we do not want to mention the gender of a person, we use the third-person plural pronouns 'they'.
+When we do not want to mention the gender of a person, we use the third-person plural pronoun 'they'.
 It is called singular they.

 Dummy pronouns function grammatically the same as other pronouns, except they do not refer to a person or thing like normal pronouns do.

 When two or more people are doing the same thing and receiving the consequences of that action at the same time we use reciprocal pronouns.

 Relative pronouns are matchmakers of English grammar.
 They come in the beginning of relative clauses and join two clauses together.
 Ready to learn about them?